mikedowney01/log-parse/README.md

-log-parse searches bro's conn.log for the specified source IP address and outputs each if its unique connection's destination IP and port number.
+log-parse searches bro's conn.log for the specified source IP address then outputs each of the unique connections listing the destination IP and port number.
 By default, log-parse displays each connection made from the address.
 A target port can be specified with -p, and an output file with -o.

-options -f, -t, -a, and a parsing option (currently -c) are needed. options -o and -p are optional.
+options -f, -t, -a, and a parsing option (currently -c) are required. options -o and -p are optional.

 to do: